muhammadzeejah/canvas-snake-game-using-std/README.md

 # Snake Game

 A simple snake game built with Rust and WebAssembly using the `stdweb` crate.
+For this project, I have sought assistance from YouTube.
 ## Setup

 ### Prerequisites